debrx/debrx/README.md

 Hi, I'm Deborah — a 3rd Year Computer Science student at Edinburgh Napier University!

 - I'm currently undertaking a Year in Industry as a Technical Consultant!
-- I’m most skilled in Full Stack Web Development
+- I’m most skilled in Web Development
 - I'm passionate about software development, AI, and deepening my knowledge in data systems and backend technologies

 Always learning, always building!